minxinz/PokegoApi-java/README.md

 PokemonGo go = new PokemonGo(httpClient);
 go.login(new PtcCredentialProvider(httpClient, username, password));

-// After this you can access the api from the PokemonGo instance: go.getPlayerProfile(); // to get the user profile go.getInventories(); // to get all his inventories (Pokemon, backpack, egg, incubator) go.setLocation(lat, long, alt); // set your position to get stuff around (altitude is not needed, you can use 1 for example)
+// After this you can access to the api from the PokemonGo instance: go.getPlayerProfile(); // to get the user profile go.getInventories(); // to get all his inventories (Pokemon, backpack, egg, incubator) go.setLocation(lat, long, alt); // set your position to get stuff around (altitude is not needed, you can use 1 for example)